Entanglement distribution based on quantum walk in arbitrary quantum networks: Experiments

-We generate a new Bell state between $q[0]$ and $q[3]$ from two Bell states as show in the \Cref{fig:17(a)}.
-The entire experiment is divided into three stages: preparation, quantum walk and measurement.
-In the preparation stage, we prepare two Bell state between $q[0], q[1]$ and $q[2], q[3]$, respectively.
-In the quantum walk stage, we perform corresponding quantum walk between $q[1]$ and $q[2]$ according to the above theory.
-In the measurement stage, we measure $q[1]$ and $q[2]$ in proper basis and obtain a new Bell state.
-In the \Cref{fig:17(a)}, quantum circuit are recompiled into pulse form, and the pulse sequences are sensed by real qubits corresponding to the quantum circuit.
-On considering the way qubits connected with due to the geometric structure, a two-qubit Control-Z gate can only be formed between adjacent qubits.
-In our all experiments, the rotation around the z-axis is achieved by virtual Z which has been omitted in the schematic diagrams of pulse sequences for clarity, and single qubit rotation is achieved using microwave pulses with the same frequency as the idle point of the qubit.
-Two approximately square wave pulses are used to achieve CZ gates between adjacent qubits.
+We distribute a Bell state between $A$ and $B$ nodes using two Bell states as shown in \Cref{fig:25}.
+We used a digital quantum circuit to demonstrate the entire experimental process.
+The entire experiment was divided into three stages: preparation, quantum walk and measurement.
+In the preparation stage, we prepared two Bell states between $q[0]$ and $q[1]$, $q[2]$ and $q[3]$, respectively.
+In the quantum walk stage, we performed the corresponding quantum walk between $q[1]$ and $q[2]$ according to the basic modules.
+In the measurement stage, we measured $q[1]$ and $q[2]$ in proper basis and obtain a new Bell state.
+In the \Cref{fig:17(a)}, the quantum circuits were recompiled into pulse form, and the pulse sequences were sensed by real qubits corresponding to the quantum circuit.
+On considering the way qubits connected due to the geometric structure, a two-qubit Control-Z gate can only be formed between adjacent qubits.
+In our all experiments, the rotation around the z-axis was achieved by virtual Z which has been omitted in the schematic diagrams of pulse sequences for clarity, and single qubit rotation was achieved using microwave pulses with the same frequency as the idle point of the qubit.
+Two approximately square wave pulses were used to achieve CZ gates between adjacent qubits.
 The orange line represents the pulse acting on the coin qubit.
 The gray line represents the pulse acting on the position qubit.
 The blue line represents the pulse acting on the desired qubits.

-In this work, $q[0], q[1], q[2], q[3]$ in quantum circuits are mapped to qubits $Q_4, Q_5, Q_7, Q_6$ on the real quantum processor, respectively.
-According to the \Cref{tab:1}, We can obtain the fidelity of the new generated entangled state between $q[0]$ and $q[3]$ corresponding to any measurement result of $q[1]$ and $q[2]$ through quantum state tomography\cite{47}.
-We run this experiment with 10000 shots on \emph{Quafu ScQ-P10}.
-And the results are shown in the \Cref{fig:17(b)}.
-Through these fidelity we can get average fidelity $F=79.8(2.0)\%$
+In this work, $q[0], q[1], q[2], q[3]$ in quantum circuits were mapped to qubits $Q_4, Q_5, Q_7, Q_6$ on the real quantum processor, respectively.
+We finally obtained the fidelity of the new entangled state between $q[0]$ and $q[3]$ through quantum state tomography\cite{47} corresponding to measurement results of $q[1]$ and $q[2]$.
+We ran this experiment with 10000 shots on the superconducting quantum processor.
+The results are shown in the \Cref{fig:17(b)}.
+Through these fidelity, we can get average fidelity $F=79.8(2.0)\%$